TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 4) run the project and look at the console output
 >If you see any error in the console, you most likely have a port conflict and something else already uses port 80.
 If so change line 39 and 43 to use any open port.
 Our recommendation is to use ports higher than 8700.

 >If you are running VS as admin, you can use the same port for HTTP (MyStationPort) and WebSockets (MyStationWSPort).
-If you are not running under admin yo
+The http.sys can share the same port for http and websockets.
+If you are not running under admin, you have to specify a different port for the WebSockets.

 ### Creating a Plugin